maxgfr/expo-api-social-network/README.md

 # expo-api-social-network

-Expo application to get all your youtube videos, twitch videos / clips and instagram pics.
+Expo application getting all your youtube videos, twitch videos / clips and instagram pics.

 ## Run the project